pakhchau/SettldGPT-Bot/README.md

 TELEGRAM_TOKEN=<your Telegram bot token>
 ```

+Make sure the values are not wrapped in quotes.
+Any leading or trailing quotes
+or whitespace will be removed automatically at runtime, but providing the exact
+tokens prevents connection errors such as "Invalid API key".

 These values are required at startup.
 The bot will exit with an error if any are missing.